Building helpful and informative graphics for an in-cab environment.

 Iconography

 Vital to Caterpillar’s international nature, standardized icons aid users of all languages to navigate features within the displays.
-I led a symbols committee - made up of safety and compliance advocates, expert operators, product managers, and designers - to ensure new icons met the needs and concerns of all groups before approving a new symbol for use across all of Caterpillar’s design systems.
+I led a symbols committee consisting of safety and compliance advocates, expert operators, product managers, and designers, in order to ensure new icons met the needs and concerns of all groups, before approving a new symbol for use across all of Caterpillar’s design systems.

 To provide consistency within the library, sizing guides help standardize layout for each new symbol created.